bormaxi8080/starred/README.md

 - [pushshift/telegram](https://github.com/pushshift/telegram) - Pushshift Telegram Ingest
 - [pushshift/tiktok](https://github.com/pushshift/tiktok) - Module to access TikTok Private API
 - [l4rm4nd/XingDumper](https://github.com/l4rm4nd/XingDumper) - Python 3 script to dump/scrape/extract company employees from XING API
-- [drego85/tosint](https://github.com/drego85/tosint) - OSINT analysis tools of a Telegram bot
+- [drego85/tosint](https://github.com/drego85/tosint) - Tosint (Telegram OSINT) is a powerful tool designed to extract valuable information from Telegram bots and channels.
+It serves as an essential resource for security researchers, investigators, and any
 - [jdepoix/youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) - This is a python API which allows you to get the transcript/subtitles for a given YouTube video.
 It also works for automatically generated subtitles and it does not require an API key nor a headless b
 - [riz4d/WaGpScraper](https://github.com/riz4d/WaGpScraper) - A Python Oriented tool to Scrap WhatsApp Group Link using Google Dork it Scraps Whatsapp Group Links From Google Results And Gives Working Links.
 - [xenova/chat-downloader](https://github.com/xenova/chat-downloader) - A simple tool used to retrieve chat messages from livestreams, videos, clips and past broadcasts.
 No authentication needed!